Is Your Child Acting Out? It Might Be a Sleep Disorder

-Parents should consult with their child's primary care provider for a referral to certified sleep experts such as Pulmonary Consultants & Sleep Specialists for evaluation and possible sleep study.
+Parents should consult with their child's primary care provider for a referral to certified sleep experts, Asante Physician Partners Pulmonary Consultants & Sleep Specialists for evaluation and possible sleep study.
 If apnea is diagnosed, the child may be referred to an ear, nose, and throat (ENT) physician for further diagnosis and treatment.

 Ten Signs That Point to Sleep Disorder

 If your child exhibits any of the following signs, a sleep evaluation and/or study might be needed:

 - Sleeps restlessly, maybe in an abnormal position, with head off the bed or propped up with many pillows.

 - Stops breathing during the night for a short period—followed by snorting or gasping or completely waking up